bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

           \tag{38}

-where :math:`p_i`  is the probability of being in state :math:`i`, :math:`P(q, p)` is the same probability but explicitly labeling the state with its phase state coordinates :math:`(q, p)`, :math:`E_i` is the energy state of state :math:`i`, :math:`k` is the Boltzmann constant, and :math:`T` is the temperature.
+where :math:`p_i`  is the probability of being in state :math:`i`, :math:`P(q, p)` is the same probability but explicitly labelling the state with its phase state coordinates :math:`(q, p)`, :math:`E_i` is the energy state of state :math:`i`, :math:`k` is the Boltzmann constant, and :math:`T` is the temperature.
 As we know from the previous section, the total energy of a system is (in this case) equal to the Hamiltonian so